Big-Life-Lab/model-parameters/descriptive description.md

 ## descriptive-lookup.csv

+* **index**: a column used to quickly locate data without having to search every row in a database table every time a database table is accessed
 * **variable**: name of the variable to describe
 * **CatValue**: the variable category
 * **Range**: the range for a calculated value to fall within a category.
 List both the minimum and maximum value using inclusive [] or exclusive () brackets.

 ## descriptive-bins.csv

+* **index**: a column used to quickly locate data without having to search every row in a database table every time a database table is accessed
 * **variable**: name of the variable to describe
 * **catValue**: the variable category (if applicable)
 * **percentile**: a new column for each percentile (100-1)